k2view-academy/K2View-Academy/articles/26_fabric_security/02_fabric_entities_design.md

 #### Fabric Master Key Commands

 As described here, the Fabric master-key command refers to its modules - the key generation and the key storage, according to its input parameters.
-When working with KMS, these parameters shall be provided as following:
+When working with KMS, these parameters shall be provided as follows:

 * When integrated with AWS, use ``activatekey name='<name>' generatorType='AWS_KMS' storeType='AWS_KMS'``.
 * When integrated with GCP, use ``activatekey name='<name>' generatorType='Java_AES' storeType='GCP_KMS'``.